rayna-dj/rayna-dj/README.md

 Databases: SQL, MySQL

 ## 👩‍💻 Projects:
-A few other noteworthy projects I’ve worked on:
+Noteworthy projects I’ve worked on (that are not school projects I cannot share or ones I signed an NDA on 😅):

 🏫 Home Access Center (HAC) Grade Calculator - Cumulative Grade Calculator Calculates predictions on what grade is needed to obtain a letter grade for Bridgeland High School / CFISD students